pyloke-web/digital-cv/README.md

 ## 👩‍💻 Work Experiences
 **Research Intern** @ [Khazanah Research Institute](https://www.krinstitute.org/) *(Starting in June 2022)*
-- Performing library research on specified topics
+- Performedlibrary research on specified topics
-- Collecting, processing and visualisation of data from various sources of large data sets using statistical analysis software in the preparation of statistical reports and data presentations
+- Collected processedand visualised ata from various sources of large datasets using statistical analysis softwares to prepare statistical reports and data presentations
-- Providing assistance in the production of research reports, presentations, articles and other publications
+- Providedssistance in the production of research reports, presentations, articles and other publications

 **Co-founder** @ [Skill Defyne Global](http://skilldefyne.com/) *(January 2021 - May 2022)*
 Edutech and service platform for undergraduate students